cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/richtext.md

 #### Optional attribute of img tag

-For better typography we have provided additional optional attributes for the img tag.
-You can use `width`, `height` to specify the size of the SpriteFrame.
+For better typography, additional optional attributes to the img tag have been provided.
+Developers can use `width`, `height` to specify the size of the SpriteFrame.
 This will allow the image to be larger or smaller than the line height (but it will not change the line height).

-When you change the height or width of the SpriteFrame, you may need to use the `align` attribute to adjust the alignment of the image in the line.
+When the height or width of the SpriteFrame changes, The `align` attribute may need to be used to adjust the alignment of the image in the line.

 | Attribute | Description | Example | Note   |
 | --------- | ----------- | ------- | ------ |